alalonde/angular-multi-select/README.md

 A multiple-select widget for AngularJS.

-Mobile friendly: Uses checkboxes rather than <input type="multiple"> for each selection side.
+Mobile friendly: Uses checkboxes rather than &lt;input type="multiple"&gt; for each selection side.

 Features:
 * Pass in an expression to represent the display of an item